Driving and Parking on First and Second Avenues

 - quickly drop off or pick up passengers

-If you drive, park, or stand in a bus lane during hours of operation you face fines ranging from $115 to $150.
-The City enforces bus lanes with video cameras (starting November 2010) and increased police enforcement.
+If you drive, park, or stand in a bus lane during hours of operation you face fines ranging from $50 to $250.
+The City enforces bus lanes with video cameras and increased police enforcement.
 Learn more about bus lane rules and enforcement.

 To ensure that the new bus lanes for SBS on First and Second Avenues do not interfere with deliveries, DOT created loading windows during weekdays to provide large amounts of curb space for loading and deliveries.